Trump claims, without evidence, Democrats raised Puerto Rico death toll after Hurricane Maria

 WASHINGTON — President Donald Trump on Thursday rejected the official conclusion that nearly 3,000 people died in Puerto Rico from last year's Hurricane Maria, arguing without evidence that the number was wrong and calling it a plot by Democrats to make him "look as bad as possible."

 As Hurricane Florence approached the Carolinas, the president picked a fresh fight over the administration's response to the Category 4 storm that smashed into the U.S. territory last September.
-He visited the island in early October to assess the situation.
+Trump visited the island in early October to assess the situation amid widespread criticism over the recovery efforts.

-"'When I left the Island, AFTER the storm had hit, they had anywhere from 6 to 18 deaths.
+"When I left the Island, AFTER the storm had hit, they had anywhere from 6 to 18 deaths.
 As time went by it did not go up by much.
-Then, a long time later, they started to report really large numbers, like 3000," Trump tweeted Thursday.
+Then, a long time later, they started to report really large numbers, like 3000," Trump tweeted.

 He added: "This was done by the Democrats in order to make me look as bad as possible when I was successfully raising Billions of Dollars to help rebuild Puerto Rico."